luketurnerdev/hive-express/README.md

 Usual choice for parsing cookies in Express.
 It works as follows: it parses "Cookie header and populate req.cookies with an object keyed by the cookie names.
 Optionally you may enable signed cookie support by passing a secret string, which assigns req.secret so it may be used by other middleware" ([cookie-parser, Express, GitHub](https://github.com/expressjs/cookie-parser)).

 We use cookies in their most basic form for the Hive, just making the cookie and retrieving it later.
-As there is no possibility of using cookies and other browser functions from express without middleware it was necessary to get a package like that.
+As there is no possibility of using cookies and other browser functions from express without middleware it was necessary to get a package like this.

-Currently, we are using the cookies to store the user’s access and refresh tokens.
+Currently, we are using the cookies to retrieve a user's access and refresh tokens from the database, and store them locally so that the user can be identified.

 #### [Cross-Origin Resource Sharing (CORS)](https://www.npmjs.com/package/cors)